Christmas Flower Arrangement Ideas

 Directions for Making a Christmas Ornament from a Box Lid

-I placed my lid in the top of a cup or jar so I didn't have to hold it the whole time I was working on my ornament.
+I placed my lid on the top of a cup or jar so I didn't have to hold it the whole time I was working on my ornament.

-I also glued in a few white sequin to add some glitter to my scene.
+I also glued in a few white sequins to add some glitter to my scene.
 I used dots of white glue for this too.

 Step 5.
 Next, I added two decorative clay birds to my winter scene.
 I made these birds out of oven-bake clay.
 You can learn how to make your own with my tutorial.
 You can find other little items and figures at the craft store.

 Your ornament may want to lean forward.
 To ensure that your ornament hangs straight, you should glue your ribbon in place at about the middle of the depth of your container lid.
 You might want to try your placement first by just taping your ribbon in place and seeing if it hangs correctly.

 I hope you enjoy your holiday with these festive Christmas crafts!